Michel d'Herbigny

-Early life
+Early life and work

-D'Herbigny was born in Lille, in northern France.
-He entered the Jesuit order at the age of seventeen, and studied in Paris, and in Trier in Germany.
-He was ordained priest on 23 August 1910.
+D'Herbigny was born in Lille, in northern France, on May 8, 1880.
+He entered the Jesuit order at the age of seventeen, on October 4, 1897, and studied in Paris, and in Trier in Germany.
+He was ordained as a priest on August 29, 1910, and took his final vows on February 2, 1915.
+During his studies he became interested in Russian culture and history.
 In 1911 his thesis on the Russian religious philosopher Vladimir Solovyov was published as Vladimir Soloviev: A Russian Newman, and was awarded a prize by the Académie Française.
 Because of this, he was noticed and investigated by the Sodalitium Pianum.
 Having become known as the leading Jesuit Russian scholar, d'Herbigny was assigned to a teaching post in Rome in 1921.
-He was appointed president of the Pontifical Oriental Institute in 1922.
-He was appointed president of the Pontifical Commission for Russia in 1926.
+In addition to French, he also spoke German, Italian, and Russian.
+He was appointed as president of the Pontifical Oriental Institute in 1922 and consultant to the Pontifical Commission for Russia in 1925, the latter being a newly created agency within the Congregation for the Oriental Churches.

+In 1925 d'Herbigny participated in the plan of Pope Pius XI to set up Jesuit Byzantine rite parishes in eastern Poland for the purpose of converting the Orthodox to Catholicism.
+The services were similar to those in Orthodox churches, but they were Catholic and answered to Latin rite Polish bishops.
+The first parish was opened in a town near the Polish-Soviet border, and this project was intended to serve as a model that could be used within the Soviet Union.
+Both d'Herbigny and Pius XI, who was impressed with d'Herbigny's knowledge of Russia and missionary enthusiasm, believed that Eastern Catholicism could be ideal for bringing the Orthodox into union with Rome.
+However, the plan did not go very far due to the opposition of Polish bishops.